Ztrolix/ZtrolixOS/README.md

 > This is not currently availible.
 #### On ZtroBeta
     zb --i ClementineOS --admin
+> This is not currently availible.
+#### On Python
+    pip install clementineos --user
-> This is only availible for 1.3.0.
+> This is not currently availible.

 ### What are the benefits?